What businesses can learn from Rockstar Games on creativity, innovation and success

 Rockstar Games have been described as the Apple of the games industry and their founder, Sam Houser, likened to Steven Spielberg (by John Riccitiello, the former CEO of EA).
-In a sector of multi-million dollar development budgets and marketing spends, their titles are the highest rated (with the top 2 rated games in history according to Metacritic), and best performing in terms of sales.
+In a sector of multi-million dollar development budgets and marketing spends, their titles are the highest rated, and best performing in terms of sales.
 The imminent launch of Grand Theft Auto V is set to be the biggest entertainment release of all time, eclipsing anything that the movie and music industries have to offer, and is certainly one of the most anticipated.
 And yet Rockstar are widely regarded as a very insular business who don’t openly talk about their practices and methods – preferring to focus their dialogue on the games!
 I was fortunate to work for Rockstar leading their international marketing for nearly 2 years, working on brands including GTA (IV and V), Red Dead Redemption, Max Payne and L.A.
 Noire.
 This provided me with a compelling perspective on their inner workings and direct access to their secret sauce.
 Having been in this environment first hand, there are a number of insights and lessons that can be taken and applied to startups across all technologies and sectors.
 They won’t necessarily mean that you’ll be as successful as Rockstar, but they’ll certainly stand you in good stead:

 1. Feel the vibe